0x007E/oled/README.md

 #define OLED_HAL_PLATFORM avr0
 ```

-> Microchip Studio compiles all libraries in the folders by default.
-Therefore, either avr or avr0 should be created in the folder structure and the library that is not used should be removed.
-To select the correct platform and set the clock speed correctly in the libraries, it is best to create a global define in Microchip studio.
+> `Microchip Studio` compiles all libraries in the folders by default.
+Therefore, either `avr` or `avr0` should be created in the folder structure and the library that is not used should be removed.
+To select the correct platform and set the clock speed correctly in the libraries, it is best to create a `global define` under `Project-Settings -> AVR/GNU C-Compiler -> Symbols` in `Microchip studio`.

 ```c
 // !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!